-Cambridge is a pretty university town idyllically located on the River Cam and is a perfect option for a day trip from London.
+Cambridge is a pretty university town idyllically located on the River Cam and is a perfect day trip from London.
 Whilst located just 50 miles from the capital, it couldn’t be more of a contrast.
 Cambridge is compact, with most major attractions being within walking distance each other and could best be described as a place oozing character and charm.
 It is known for its world class university, which consists of 31 unique colleges situated in wonderful leafy green surroundings.
 Highlights of a visit to Cambridge include seeing the ancient colleges and their impressive grounds, punting along the River Cam, discovering the world class Fitzwilliam Museum, as well as taking advantage of the shopping, food and entertainment.
-Many visitors choose to take a tour to the town and often combining a visit to Cambridge with its historic sister town of Oxford.

 Highlights: Visiting Cambridge